faq

 Spiritual Wellness is about learning how to get into your BODY mentally, emotionally, physically, and spiritually:

-Working with me as a Spiritual Wellness & Feminine Energy Guide is a unique experience that complements traditional therapy, though takes a different approach.
-While therapy often focuses on unpacking past experiences and memories, especially those from childhood, to heal trauma (using modalities like IFS or EMDR), my work is designed to support your healing in the present, help you reconnect with your inner world, and move toward secure attachment.
+While traditional therapy often focuses on unpacking past experiences and memories, my coaching is designed to support your healing in the present by taking actionable steps that provide immediate relief and long-term emotional resilience to help you reconnect with your inner world and move toward secure attachment.

-Rather than revisiting every past memory, I focus on the stories and limiting beliefs imprinted in your subconscious mind that continue to trigger anxiety and unmet needs, ultimately blocking your connection to your intuition.
-Together, we identify these limiting beliefs and use techniques like subconscious reprogramming, breathwork, restorative yoga, and gut health practices to shift them.
+Together, we identify your limiting beliefs and unmet needs – the cause of all emotional pain and suffering and use techniques such as subconscious reprogramming, breathwork, restorative yoga, and gut health practices to shift them.
 This somatic approach helps you get into your body, regulate your nervous system, and recondition your attachment style so you can feel secure and soul-aligned.

 “We are in desperate need of wholehearted leaders